-When it comes to business banking, it’s critical that you’re able to find a banking partner you can trust.
-As the oldest and most well-established bank in Australia, Westpac may be a strong choice for your banking needs.
-Founded in 1817 as the Bank of New South Wales, they have handled the banking needs of Australians for over 200 years.
-In 1982, they rebranded as Westpac 1982 and continued to provide quality banking services in Australia.
+With business banking, it’s critical you’re able to find a banking partner you can trust.
+As the oldest and most well-established bank in Australia, Westpac is a strong choice for your banking needs.
+Founded in 1817 as the Bank of New South Wales, they handled the banking needs of Australians for over 200 years.
+Westpac rebranded in 1982 and now continue to provide quality banking services in Australia.

-With your Westpac foreign currency account, you’ll be able to make use of the following features:
+Westpac offers an impressive array of features and are one of the most affordable options for foreign currency accounts.
+With your Westpac foreign currency account, you’ll make use of the following features:

-Westpac Live: With your account, you’ll be able to make use of Westpac Live, which is the online banking platform of Westpac.
+With your account, you’ll access Westpac Live, which is the online banking platform of Westpac.

-This award-winning application will allow you to access your account from your phone, tablet or computer, and perform a range of different banking actions.
-Keep in mind that there still may be some transactions which require the assistance of a teller at one of Westpac’s branches.
+This award-winning application allows you to access your account from your phone, tablet or computer, and perform a range of different banking actions.
+However, there are still some transactions that require the assistance of a teller at one of Westpac’s branches.

 The length of time it takes for a transaction to clear can vary based on many different security factors, but most transactions are completed within a maximum of two business days.

-Competitive Overdraft: Like many foreign currency accounts, overdrafts are available for businesses that mean the application criteria.
+Like many foreign currency accounts, overdrafts are available for businesses that meet Westpac's criteria.

-This provides you with an additional level of versatility for your account and allows you to bank with confidence when your business needs exceed your on-hand capital.
-Westpac’s overdraft interest rates are particularly competitive and may be less than many other leading banks.
+This facility provides you with an additional level of versatility for your account and allows you to bank with confidence when your business needs exceed your on-hand capital.
+Westpac’s overdraft interest rates are particularly competitive and are usually less than other leading banks.

-When you open a Westpac foreign currency account, you’ll be able to transact using a variety of different currencies that are popular throughout the world.
-While Westpac offers fewer currencies than some other banks, many of the most popular currencies are represented.
+When you open a Westpac foreign currency account, you can transact using a variety of different and popular currencies.
 You can also speak with a Westpac representative if you need to transact in a currency not listed on their site.

-Westpac currently supports the following currencies: United States dollars, Chinese Yuan RMB, Great British pounds, Canadian dollars, Danish kroner, Euros, Hong Kong dollars, Japanese yen, New Zealand dollars, Norwegian kroner, Singapore dollars, Swedish kroner, Swiss francs, Thailand baht and South African rand.
+Westpac supports the following currencies: United States dollars, Chinese Yuan CNY, Great British pounds, Canadian dollars, Danish kroner, Euros, Hong Kong dollars, Japanese yen, New Zealand dollars, Norwegian kroner, Singapore dollars, Swedish kroner, Swiss francs, Thailand baht and South African rand.

 The first thing you’re likely to notice with a Westpac foreign currency account is that there are no monthly fees for your account.
 However, there are some fees you’ll need to know about regarding different transactions.